Agriculture Planning & Long-Term Food Security

 - Supporting emergency feeding needs

-- Supporting recovery of farms damaged in the fires
+- Supporting the recovery of damaged farms

 Interdependencies and Roadblocks